GavinPHR/GavinPHR.github.io/index.md

 <a href="https://github.com/GavinPHR" target="_blank">GitHub</a> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <a href="https://www.facebook.com/gavin.peng.98" target="_blank">Facebook</a>
 ### Work Experience

-* **Teaching Support**, <a href="https://www.ed.ac.uk/informatics" target="_blank">the University of Edinburgh</a>
+* **Teaching Assistant**, <a href="https://www.ed.ac.uk/informatics" target="_blank">the University of Edinburgh</a>
 `May 2019 - Present`
-Currently, I am working full-time to improve the course Introduction to Computation under the supervision of Professor Michael Fourman.
+Currently, I am a term time TA.
+The main duty is to produce new weekly tutorial sheets.
+I also carry out administrative tasks such as managing content online, answering questions on our course forum, attending different tutorials to ensure consistency.
+During summer vacation (May - September), I worked full-time under the supervision of Professor Michael Fourman.
+I produced a comprehensive book covering the topics tought in the undergraduate informatics course Introduction to Computation.
+This course was recently changed and now includes substantial amount of functional programming in Haskell.
+Professor Fourman and I made considerable amount of effort to make course materials as seemless as possible.

 * **Tutor**, **Exam Inivigilator**, **Exam Maker**, <a href="https://www.ed.ac.uk/informatics" target="_blank">the University of Edinburgh</a>
 `Sep 2018 - Jan 2019`